Stellrow/HuntingGrounds/README.md

 -Can create as many variations of mobs and loottables as you want!
 -Can fully name the entity with color
--Fully implemented command auto-fill for easyer user(The commands will not try to auto-fill themself) -Create custom areas,with custom timers,monster limits
+-Fully implemented command auto-fill for easyer user(The commands will not try to auto-fill themself) -Create custom areas,with custom timers,monster limits.